project-oak/arcsjs-chromium/doc/explainer/index.md

 ## Community Engagement and Experimentation

-In the spirit of the [Extensible Web Manifesto](https://github.com/extensibleweb/manifesto), we would like to engage with the open web community via WICG or similar to consider the fingerprinting problem in both the Local Font Access API specific use case and a broader set of relevant API use cases.
+In the spirit of the [Extensible Web Manifesto](https://github.com/extensibleweb/manifesto), we would like to engage with the open web community via WICG or similar to consider this approach to address the fingerprinting problem generally, with the Local Font Access API as a specific example, and with others following a similar opaque handle with attached policy pattern.
 The intent is to explore both the approach described above along with any others raised by the community.

 In parallel, we are interested in exploring whether/when there is a suitable method to experiment with this approach in Chromium/Blink via flag, origin trial, or similar.
 Though we can experiment in the open without this, a key value proposition of the proposal is the framework itself being “trusted”, allowing the browser to relax the requirement for a user-facing system picker permission prompt UI gating local font data access.
 Achieving this requires some form of browser integration beyond what is exposed via open web APIs today.
 The closest we believe we can get in the open today is to ask both developers and end-users to enable the existing Local Font Access API flags in specific Chrome versions and accept the one-time domain-specific permission prompt.
 We have [a demo of this approach](https://glitch.com/edit/#!/arcs-font-playground), including [a sample component](https://glitch.com/edit/#!/arcs-font-playground?path=Library%2FLocalFonts.js%3A1%3A0) the developer would write.